 This was echoed by Dr Memon saying Soomro had taken up the mission of spreading mysticism which is based on love and tolerance.

 He said that Sindh boasts of its pluralistic society and humanist culture.

-Professor Ravish Nadeem praised Soomro’s contribution in highlighting pluralism, peace and tolerance through his book, which is need of the hour and sadly ignored by many writers.
+Prof Ravish Nadeem praised Soomro’s contribution in highlighting pluralism, peace and tolerance through his book, which is the need of the hour and sadly ignored by many writers.